 Option 2: You can visit the nearby 14th century Doune Castle, a filming location for ‘Monty Python and the Holy Grail’, ‘Game of Thrones’ and ‘Outlander’ (Castle Leoch).
 You’ll have 45 minutes to explore the castle and hear its varied history.
 Audio-guides are available.
 (Castle entry £9.00 per adult/£5.40 per child)

 6:30pm – You’ll arrive back in the centre of Edinburgh.

 Deacon’s House Cafe, 304 Lawnmarket, Edinburgh, Postcode: EH1 2PS

 Check in for your tour will begin at 8:15am with your Driver Guide at the Bus Stop located outside the Deacon’s House Cafe, 304 Lawnmarket, and the bus will depart PROMPTLY at 8:30am.

 Seats are unreserved and allocated on a first-come, first served basis upon check-in.
 Therefore, we recommend that you arrive in plenty of time.

 We CANNOT wait for guests who are late.
 It is YOUR responsibility to be at the Meeting Point by 8:15am at the latest.

-The tour will return to Edinburgh at approximately 6:30pm, dropping off at the same location as the Tour Departure Point as in the morning (unless otherwise specified).
+The tour will return to Edinburgh at approximately 6:30pm, dropping off at the same location as the Tour Departure Point (unless otherwise specified).